 The Year 10 Global Exchange Program enables St Margaret’s students to acquire and further develop new skills in problem solving, independent decision-making and social poise; expand cultural and ethnic awareness; enhance their passion for learning; and become exceptional ambassadors of the program overseas and in the St Margaret’s community.

 The program promotes the vision of the school in providing unique opportunities for students to participate in global citizenship in the context of school and family life and encourages active demonstration of the six core values of St Margaret’s – passion, respect, spirit, integrity, courage and faith.

-Year 9 students are invited to apply for the Exchange Program and undergo a comprehensive selection process. with successful applicants participating in the program in Year 10 for one term.
-This is a reciprocal hosting program with 10 schools in eight countries across the globe:
+Year 9 students are invited to apply for the Exchange Program and undergo a comprehensive selection process with successful applicants participating in the program in Year 10 for one term.
+This is a reciprocal hosting program with 10 schools in six countries across the globe:

 St Margarets Global Exchange Program from StMargAGS on Vimeo.